verhas/javageci/README.md

 your packages and Java::Geci will recognize that they are to configure a generator.

-If you look at the test code `TestAccessor.java` in the test module you can see that this is a proof of concept demonstration sample code:
+If you have a look at the test code `TestAccessor.java` in the test module you can see the following sample code:

 <!-- snip TestAccessor -->
 ```java